mathesar-foundation/mathesar-wiki/design/specs/navigation.md

 ### Navigation via site header

-- The logo in the site header will link to the site root, in this case the database homepage.
+- The logo in the site header will lead visitors to the site's root, in this case the database homepage.
-- As the user navigates across the pages, a breadcrumb-like navigation will be presented in the top part of the site's header.
+- A breadcrumb-like navigation will be displayed at the top part of the site's header as the user navigates through the pages.
-- Clicking on a breadcrumb element opens a selector with a list of schemas or entities based on the current page level.
+- When users click on a breadcrumb element, a [page-selector](#page-selector) component is displayed with a list of schemas or entities based on the breadcrumb level.
+- Upon reaching the record level, the top navigation will show a 'Go to Record' action, which will open the [Record Selector](/engineering/specs/record-selector) component.
-- The breadcrumb will not include the current page.
+- The current page will not be included in the breadcrumb path.
-- The current page label will be placed in a sub-header component underneath the top header part.
+- The current page label will be placed underneath the top header component in a sub-header component.
-- Each type of page will be identified by an icon (table, schema, record etc.)
+- An icon will be used to identify each type of page (table, schema, record etc.)
-- When we finally add support for many databases, we'll require CRUD UI for databases, and at that time we may create some extra UI that stays within the header.
+- When we eventually add support for several databases, we'll need CRUD UI for databases, and we may design some additional UI that stays within the header at that point.

 Wireframes:
 [Wireframes](https://share.balsamiq.com/c/gxcTvc7VrSANmndaHABNWC.png)